PCSAT2 Design Page

 Midshipmen Otero, Silver, Jones, Kolwicz, Evans, and Henry (Class of 03)

-PCSAT2 HAS RETURNED TO EARTH: After a final month of special communications experiments with the FM Voice repeate, PCSAT2 was recovered from the outside of the ISS by astronauts on the 3rd EVA of mission STS-115 and it has now been returned safely to Earth.
+PCSAT2 HAS RETURNED TO EARTH: After a final month of special amateur radio communications experiments with the FM Voice repeater, PCSAT2 was recovered from the outside of the ISS by astronauts on the 3rd EVA of mission STS-115 and it has now been returned safely to Earth.
 This is the first Amateur Radio Satellite that has ever returned intact and operational.
 We look forward to opening it up and seeing what a year in space has done to it.
 We hope to follow up with future missions (PCSAT3).

 PCSAT2 post-flight Photo Gallery